rsdn/CodeJam/NuGet/Readme.txt

-CodeJam 1.0.0 Release Notes
+CodeJam 1.0.0-rc3 Release Notes
 ---------------------------------

-What's new in 1.0.0
+What's new in 1.0.0-rc3
 ----------------------
 * Fixed MinBy/MaxBy behavior with NaN values
+* Expression visitor added
+* ExpressionHelper splitted into two parts - Expr and ExpressionExtensions
+* Fixes and code cleanup

 What's new in 1.0.0-rc2
 ----------------------